Skip to main content

 • national programmes.

-The Programme (final Call for applications in 2022) is co-funded as part of the EU Programme “Support for Advanced Learning and Training – EU4Belarus-SALT”, established in response to the political crisis after the 2020 presidential election in Belarus.
-It awarded scholarships to Belarussian students enrolled in higher education institutions in Poland, the Czech Republic, Lithuania and Latvia, and to young people from Belarus who were enrolled on degree programmes in these countries in the academic years 2021/2022 and 2022/2023.
+The Programme is co-funded as part of the EU Programme “Support for Advanced Learning and Training – EU4Belarus-SALT”, established in response to the political crisis after the 2020 presidential election in Belarus.
+It awards scholarships to Belarussian students enrolled in higher education institutions in Poland, the Czech Republic, Lithuania and Latvia, and to young people from Belarus for taking degree programmes in these countries.

 Multilateral programmes